jumroon/todaytix-task/task.md

 ```
 CREATE TABLE lottery_entries (
-  user_id NOT NULL REFERENCES user_id in users_table ,
+  user_id PRIMARY KEY NOT NULL REFERENCES <user_id> in users_table ,
-  lottery_id INTEGER NOT NULL REFERENCES lottery_id in lottery_table,
+  lottery_id INTEGER NOT NULL REFERENCES <lottery_id> in lottery_table,
   number_tickets INTEGER NOT NULL,
-  show_id INTEGER[] NOT NULL references show_id in shows_table,
+  show_id INTEGER[] NOT NULL references <show_id> in showings_table,
   is_winner BOOLEAN NOT NULL,
-  PRIMARY KEY (user_id, lottery_id, show_id)
 );
 ```

 **Explanation**

-- user_id: individual userIds, references a general table of users
+- `user_id`: individual userIds, references a general table of users
-- lottery_id: Id of a particular lottery that the contestants are entering.
+- `lottery_id`: Id of a particular lottery that the contestants are entering.
 For example, Harry Potter may have multiple showings at different venues and/or different times.
 All the showings for Harry Potter have the same lotteryId, despite the time or venue.
-- number_tickets: number of tickets user wants to win
+- `number_tickets`: number of tickets user wants to win
-- show_id: show_id for a particular showing, for example Harry Potter, at Broadway Theater on Wednesday November 7 has a unique show_id.
+- `show_id`: show_id for a particular showing, for example Harry Potter, at Broadway Theater on Wednesday November 7 has a unique show_id.
 As array because participants may choose multiple showings to enter for.
-- is_winner: boolean of true/false.
+- `is_winner`: boolean of true/false.
 Used to ensure a winner of a lottery is not entered for other showings of the same show.
 In real life this may be irrelevant if a participant can win tickets for many showings for the same show.

 ---